Kaopectate was one of The Upjohn Company’s

 had some risks.
 From 1902 to 1923, the “Improved” Upjohn

-medication contained opium for pain and chalk powder!
+diarrhea medication contained opium and chalk powder!

 Kaopectate was introduced in 1913 and was

-Company in 1995.
-Until 1984 it was only available as a
+Building 41 at the Portage site.
+Until 1984, it was only available as a

 chewable tablets were added.
 A Kaopectate concentrate,